lumol-org/lumol/doc/src/installation.md

 Lumol is written in [Rust][Rust] ([why?][why-rust]), and you will need a Rust compiler to compile it.
-You can download one from [here][rust-download], or using your package manager (Rust is available on Fedora, and with Homebrew).
-Lumol also depends on some C++ libraries, so you will need a C++ compiler and cmake to be installed.
+You can download one from [here][rust-download], or using your package manager (Rust is available on Fedora, and with Homebrew on OS X).
+Lumol also depends on some C++ libraries, so you will need a C++ compiler and CMake to be installed.

-Lumol is tested on Linux and OsX, and should build on Windows without any issue.
+Lumol is tested on Linux and OS X, and should build on Windows without any issue.
 You will need a C++11 capable compiler on Windows (MSVC > 15 or Mingw with gcc > 4.9).
 Be sure to pick the corresponding version of the Rust compiler.

 When all the dependencies are installed on you system, you can install the latest release of Lumol using: